 - They can look like works of art and spruce up a boring kitchen – even the budget ones offered by brands like Kmart have a retro appeal.

 - Difficult for beginners with no coffee-making experience.

 - Ground coffee needs to be prepared before use.

-Clear and simple controls – digital displays are generally easier to understand than indicator lights, especially when programming the machine.
+Digital displays are generally easier to understand than indicator lights, especially when programming the machine.

 Some machines come with a froth enhancer on the milk-frothing wand.
 This is supposed to make frothing easier, but it often produces large bubbles rather than the fine foam that's suitable for lattes and cappuccinos.
 If the enhancer is removable you may find it easier to produce fine, velvety foam.

-A cup-warming tray can help keep your cups at a warm, constant temperature, which stops the coffee from cooling down too quickly.
+This helps keep your cups at a warm, constant temperature, which stops the coffee from cooling down too quickly.

-If you often make two cups, look for models that make them in quick succession rather than at the same time; these models grind a fresh dose for each cup, which is the best way for a good, strong cup of coffee.
+If you often make two cups of coffee, look for models that make them in quick succession rather than at the same time – these models grind a fresh dose for each cup, which is the best way for a good, strong cup of coffee.